Outsourcing is Dead.

 The best outsourcing providers understand that antiquated outsourcing models no longer serve modern business needs, and they’re adjusting their offerings accordingly.
 But what does this strategic outsourcing revolution look like in practice?

-We believe that transformational outsourcing is evident through three primary mindsets:
+We believe that transformational outsourcing is evident through five primary mindsets:

 Mindset